cturnerbridger/Online-Data-Analyst/README.md

 > hist(sales_value.z)
 ```

-Now that the variable is standardised I can have a look at the log
+Now that the variable is standardised I can have a look at the log distribution
 ```R
 > sales_value.ln  <- log(sdata$sales_value + 1)
 > describe(sales_value.ln)
 > hist(sales_value.ln)
 ```
+Turns out that this has a log normal distrobution.

 Look at the trend: formulate hypothesis', areas of opportunity and recommendations from this

+##Overall points
+(1) Sumary wk 26: 2% points w/w  acceleration in cart value (2) Opptertunities: Region 7 shows potential with a high avg. cart value (3) Threats: Region 5 has seen a higher than normal drop in cart value in wk 23 - we need to understand this.

 Create a presentation!